xen0l/aws-gate/docs/configuration.md

 # config.d support

-_aws-gate_ will automatically load condiguration from _~/.aws-gate/config.d_.
+_aws-gate_ will automatically load configuration from _~/.aws-gate/config.d_.
 This is especially useful is you need to share you configuration within your team or you are working on multiple projects.